aneilbaboo/replayer/README.md

 The filter specification can also contain a `bodyFilter` function that operates on the request body.
 Either `urlFilter` or `bodyFilter` may be specified.

-Multiple calls to `sepia#filter` may be made.
+Multiple calls to `replayer#filter` may be made.
 All matching filters are applied in the order they are specified.
 The `url` property of the filter is used to match the unmodified URL, regardless of the transformations it undergoes due to matching `urlFilter` functions.